crowdcover/moabi/_posts/jobs/0100-01-02-web_design_consultant.md

   - en
 duedate: false
 summary: |
-         Moabi is currently looking for a web design consultant to help grow our website.
-We are looking for someone with an extensive web design background, highly competent with HTML and CSS, and with a strong grasp on UX and modern web design techniques.
-The post will be based in DC.
+         Moabi is looking for a web design consultant to help with design templating.
+The designer will be responsible for delivering data-centric design templates for content across the CongoMines project, as well as contributing to the site’s general style guide.

 ---
 # Design Consultant

-The designer is responsible for implementing data-centric design ideas for website design, layout, typology, and structure across all of Moabi's various projects.

-## Project Scope
-Having made our platform live on April 22, Moabi is looking for a web design consultant to help expand on the current site.
-As site functionality expands, and our lists of projects grow, we will be iteratively improving upon design and functionality.
+Moabi is looking for a web design consultant to help with design templating.
+The designer will be responsible for delivering data-centric design templates for content across the CongoMines project, as well as contributing to the site’s general style guide.

 ## Key Responsibilities
-1. Translate the site’s growing content into a seamless, intuitive design structure that builds off of and improves the current flat, modern, data-centric design
+1. Translate site content into a seamless, intuitive, responsive design
 2. Improve typographic hierarchy
 3. Design site iconography to match the project’s overall visual personality
-4. Design/manage project newsletter
-5. Report to cartography team and project lead

 ## Required Skills
 1. Data-centric web design using modern HTML and CSS